BrunoZell/CollectiveIntelligence/litepaper.md

 ## Theoretical Foundations

+- Lattice-based evaluation of state merges like in CUE, with newer values being accepted over older values if in conflict.
+- Order theory to construct a state type as a CRDT (conflict free replicated data type), allowing it to be merged in any order while converging on the global state.
+- Semantically linked metadata with IEML (the Information Economy MetaLanguage), as labels for data nodes in the storage cell.
+IEMLs algebra is based on Alain Connes non-commutative geometry.
 - Counterfactual reasoning with structural causal models (Judea Pearl).
 - Structured data modelling with the IPLD Data Model (InterPlanetary Linked Data)
 - Consistent data migration between domains with Ologs
 - Information querying on the ologs with CQL (the Categorical Query Language)
-- Interoperable semantic annotations of olog objects with IEML (the Information Economy MetaLanguage)
 - Interoperability with virtual and actual reality (external blockchain networks and physical reality) with the HGTP data standard (Hypergraph Transfer Protocol)
 - Implementation of tokenomics on Constellation Network

 ## Next steps

-We are implementing the first version of this: First we implement a generalized +EV-Crawler with applications in algorithmic trading of electricity and crypto assets.
-Then we go on an implement the Ask Economy as a public network.

-In case you want to contribute, you can do so by:
+Implementations of the observation pool and local semantic-causal reasoning are in the works.
+First it is used for algorithmic trading.
+Once that software is stable, the public network is implemented which makes trading bots across organizational boundaries coordinate with each other, creating a global market making botnet and possibly a p2p crypto exchange.
+Further, domains that model physical reality are authored to gradually enable negotiation of social coordination in reality directly without the need for traditional financial products.

+There are two ways you can contribute:

-- (i) help implementing this using your technical expertise and dedication in exchange for a minimum viable life (MVL), or
+You can **help implementing this** using your technical expertise and dedication in exchange for a minimum viable life (MVL).
+[Text me](https://t.me/extremecookie) if you are interested.

-- (ii) donating crypto assets to pay for the MVLs of our contributors and get a spot on the networks seed list.
+Alternatively, you can **donate crypto assets** to pay for the MVLs of our contributors and to get a spot on the networks seed list..
+Please send crypto assets to our SAFE on Ethereum: [`0x5cf266bb7b5EFE578C2C63A14Ea2b644710E153e`](https://app.safe.global/balances?safe=eth:0x5cf266bb7b5EFE578C2C63A14Ea2b644710E153e).
+If you want access to the multisig, just ask.

-If (i) applies to you, look for further instructions in the _#builders_-channel on our Discord.

-If (ii) applies to you, send crypto assets into our SAFE on either Ethereum, Arbitrum, or Polygon.
-The address is the same for all networks: `0x5cf266bb7b5EFE578C2C63A14Ea2b644710E153e`.